cparsell/music-spider/README.md

 # music-spider
-Finds concerts near you based on Spotify listening history, emails them to you
+Finds concerts near you based on your Spotify listening history and emails them to you.
+It can also create Google Calendar events for the concerts it finds.

 Developed by https://github.com/cparsell

 Made for Google Apps Script

+What it does:
+It can gather the names of artists from Spotify's API from three sources:
+- Top Artists - Spotify keeps a list of the artists you listen to the most.
+The API will return this list based on long-term, medium-term, and short-term listening history
+- Artists you follow
+- Artists in a specified playlist

+These are all optional and you can configure it to gather these from any or all of these in the **config.gs** file.

+It then searches Ticketmaster's API for events with these artist's names as keywords and in the area you specify.

 Requirements:
 - Google account